 I'm bringing my six-year-old son with me to London for a year.
 What are the good primary schools around Central London?

 We had dinner at Nobu last week, excellent.
 One of my favourites is Taxi, the restaurant above Transport bar, in Federation Square.
-The Rockpool Bar & Grill is also reliably good in that area. over 7 years ago
+The Rockpool Bar & Grill is also reliably good in that area. about 8 years ago